Did You Know?

 from your account but you will have spent your own money to complete the request.

-Government agencies include the SSA will never call or text you.
-If you receive a
+Government agencies including the Social Security Infomration will never call or text

-call from someone claiming to be the SSA, hang up and notify ISSS.
+you.
+If you receive a call from someone claiming to be the SSA, hang up and notify

-No government agency will ever call or text you.
-If you receive a call or text message
+No government agency will ever call or text you threatening immediate deportation.

-from someone claiming to be USCIS or DHS or ICE, hang up the phone and contact ISSS.
+ICE, hang up the phone and contact ISSS.

 These examples are the scams our students most often see and report.
 Scams have gotten